The Definitive Guide

 4. Phase 2: Getting Assigned

-When the stock price falls below your put strike at expiration, your put is assigned.
-Mechanically, 100 shares of the stock appear in your account and the cash collateral ($23,000 in our AAPL example) is used to purchase them at the strike price.
-This happens automatically — you don't need to do anything.
+Mechanically, 100 shares appear in your account and the cash collateral ($23,000 in our AAPL example) is used to buy them at the strike price.
+It happens automatically overnight.
+You don't need to click anything.

-Your actual purchase price is not the strike — it's the strike minus every dollar of premium you've collected.
-If you sold two rounds of puts before getting assigned, your cost basis reflects both premiums:
+Your real purchase price isn't the strike — it's the strike minus every dollar of premium you've already pocketed.
+If you sold two rounds of puts before getting assigned on the third, all three premiums count:

 Example: You sold 2 CSPs on AAPL before getting assigned on the third.